Cahokia Heights FAQs

 • Canal 1 Reach B Emergency Work and Maintenance (MESD) - Complete

-• Prairie Du Pont Watershed Study – Ongoing
+• Prairie Du Pont Watershed Study (Heartlands Conservancy) – Complete

 The Floodplain Management Services (FPMS) program (authorized by Section 206 of the 1960 Flood Control Act) provides information on flood hazards to local interests, State agencies, Tribes, and other Federal agencies to guide floodplain development.
 FPMS program services are provided to State, Tribal, regional, and local governments at no cost, within program funding limits.
-When funding is available, USACE will work with the requesting organization to develop a scope of work and assemble the appropriate study team for the effort being requested.
-Requests for assistance under the FPMS program should be submitted by an appropriate representative of a non-Federal partner to the local District and include the location and nature of the problem to be investigated.
+The documents are intended to provide the local communities with alternatives that are feasible.

 Contact Information